aws/s2n-tls/bindings/rust/bench/README.md

 To run memory benchmarks, run `scripts/bench-memory.sh`.
 A graph of memory usage will be generated in `images/memory.svg`.

-To generate flamegraphs, run `cargo bench --bench handshake --bench throughput -- --profile-time 5`.
+To generate flamegraphs, run `cargo bench --bench handshake --bench throughput -- --profile-time 5`, which profiles each benchmark for 5 seconds.

 ## Historical benchmarks